Chapter OneThe House Used Otherwise

 “Why me?”

+The question was simple.
+I had answers.
+Because she was steady.
 Because she was not foolish.
 Because I wanted her near me.
 Because when she looked at me I felt both less and more than I had before.
+Because the men’s laughter had begun to seem thin after she had once said better.

 So I said the one I could manage.
 “Because you see me.”

 She did not answer for a while.
 Rain tapped the roof.
 The horse in the shed shifted once and stamped.
-“At times,” she said.
-“That is more than most.”

 “It may not always be kind.”